flutter/plugins/packages/firebase_admob/README.md

 This is just an initial version of the plugin.
 There are still some
 limitiations:

 - Banner ads have limited positioning functionality.
-They can be positioned at the top or the bottom of the screen and offset from the edge by a number of pixels.
+They can be positioned at the top or the bottom of the screen and at a logical pixel offset from the edge.
 - Banner ads cannot be animated into view.
 - It's not possible to specify a banner ad's size.
 - There's no support for native ads.